Search and Society: Reimagining Information Access for Radical Futures: Introduction

 In technological research and development, these diverse, and often diverging, perspectives and visions that guide the community frequently remain implicit and unstated~\citep{wilkinson2023theories} despite the significant influence they exert on what the community focuses on and produces.
-Because of the consequential role that access to information plays in political participation by citizens in democratic societies and social transformation~\citep{higgins2013information, polizzi2020information, goldstein2020informed, correia2002information, gonzalez2021better}, and as a social determinant of health~\citep{moretti2012access} and economic progress~\citep{yu2002bridging, mutula2008digital}, it is even more important to critically reflect on the goals and motivations that guide the design and deployment of popular information access systems. \emph{What sociotechnical futures do IR researchers and system designers envision and how do they influence the design of current and future IR systems?
-Whose sociotechnical imaginaries are granted normative status and what myriad of radically alternative futures are we overlooking?} For example, what are the implications of the reliance of popular search and social media platforms on advertising as the primary source of revenue generation~\citep{ang2022how} and how does big tech's~\citep{oremus2017big} increasing dominance over academic research~\citep{whittaker2021steep} influences and/or homogenizes the kinds of IR systems we build? \emph{What is our role, as IR researchers, to safeguard communities from falling victim to crisis of imaginations~\citep{haiven2014crises} and how do we become more open to welcoming influences from radically new sociotechnical imaginaries?} For example, what would IR systems look like if designed for futures informed by feminist, queer, decolonial, anti-racist, anti-casteist, and abolitionist thoughts, and if the focus of IR research was not to prop up colonial cisheteropatriarchal capitalist structures but to dismantle them?
+Because of the consequential role that access to information plays in political participation by citizens in democratic societies and social transformation~\citep{higgins2013information, polizzi2020information, goldstein2020informed, correia2002information, gonzalez2021better}, and as a social determinant of health~\citep{moretti2012access} and economic progress~\citep{yu2002bridging, mutula2008digital}, it is even more important to critically reflect on the values and motivations that guide the design and deployment of popular information access systems. \emph{What sociotechnical futures do IR researchers and system designers envision and how do they influence the design of current and future IR systems?
+Whose sociotechnical imaginaries are granted normative status and what myriad of radically alternative futures are we overlooking?} For example, what are the implications of the reliance of popular search and social media platforms on advertising as the primary source of revenue generation~\citep{ang2022how} and how does Big Tech's~\citep{oremus2017big} increasing dominance over academic research~\citep{whittaker2021steep} influences and/or homogenizes the kinds of IR systems we build? \emph{What is our role, as IR researchers, to safeguard communities from falling victim to crisis of imaginations~\citep{haiven2014crises} and how do we become more open to welcoming influences from radically new sociotechnical imaginaries?} For example, what would IR systems look like if designed for futures informed by feminist, queer, decolonial, anti-racist, anti-casteist, anti-ableist, and abolitionist thoughts, and if the focus of IR research was not to prop up colonial cisheteropatriarchal capitalist structures but to dismantle them?
+We believe that explicating, critiquing, and consciously choosing the values and sociotechnical imaginaries that shape IR research is critical to realizing positive social outcomes through IR research.
+As \citet{benjamin2024imagination} argues, exercising our imagination is ``an invitation to rid our mental and social structures from the tyranny of dominant imaginaries'', or as Le Guin put it: